 In the past, I kept North Country Cheviot sheep.
 However, I found it increasingly difficult to handle such large and wild sheep – especially in lambing season.
 I discovered that my Hebridean sheep – initially bought for the purposes of training my sheepdogs – were much easier to manage.
-As a result, I spent the last 4 years gradually replacing my Cheviots with Hebridean and Shetland sheep.
+As a result, I spent the next 4 years gradually replacing my Cheviots with Hebridean and Shetland sheep.
 I do still occasionally buy Cheviot lambs, in order to sell them the following year to breeders.
+In 2018 the decision was made to sell the majority of the Hebridean sheep to another breeder.
+Unfortuately, the wet summers made the fleeces felt on the sheep, rendering them unusable for producing yarn.

 In 2013, I was searching for a new hobby.
 To cut a long story short, I ended up choosing spinning!
 I started with a drop spindle before moving to a wheel.
 It was at this time that I began thinking more about fleece.
 When the next clipping season came around, I kept about 12 fleeces for myself.
 However, I only chose them for their colour and soon discovered that their quality was lacking!
 It wasn’t until I set out to wash, card, and spin them that I realised 12 fleeces was far too much for a novice like me.
 Most of them are still tucked away in the shed, destined to be used as hanging basket lining!